-Accepting Apple Pay is faster than accepting traditional credit and debit cards.1 Customers no longer need to spend time searching for their wallet and finding the right card.
-Within apps or websites when using Safari, your customers can check out with a single touch.
+Accepting Apple Pay is faster than accepting traditional credit and debit cards and other payment methods.
+Customers no longer need to spend time searching for their wallet and finding the right card.
+Within apps or websites when using Safari,1 your customers can check out with a single touch.

-Accepting Apple Pay is also more secure than accepting traditional credit and debit cards.
-Every transaction on your customer’s iPhone or iPad requires Touch ID—our fingerprint identity sensor—authentication or passcode.
+Accepting Apple Pay is also more secure than accepting traditional credit, debit, and prepaid cards.
+Every transaction on your customer’s iPhone or iPad requires Touch ID — our fingerprint identity sensor — authentication or passcode.
 And each time your customer takes their Apple Watch off their wrist, the passcode must be entered to access it.
-In addition, you don't receive your customer’s actual credit or debit card numbers, so you aren't handling actual credit or debit card numbers in your systems when they pay with Apple Pay.
+In addition, you don't receive your customer’s actual credit or debit card numbers, so you aren't handling actual credit or debit card numbers in your systems when customers pay with Apple Pay.

 How do I start accepting Apple Pay in my store?

-My point of sale terminal is already NFC/contactless payment-capable.
+My point-of-sale terminal is already NFC/FeliCa/contactless payment-capable.
 Can I accept Apple Pay right away?

-If you accept Visa, Mastercard, American Express, Discover, or Interac contactless payments today, you’re likely able to accept Apple Pay for those networks without any changes.
-If you’re not already accepting contactless payments, contact your payment provider to make sure that your point of sale setup can accept Apple Pay, and then ask them to enable it.
+If you accept Visa, Mastercard, American Express, Discover, China Union Pay, Suica, iD, QUICPay, or Interac contactless payments today, you’re likely able to accept Apple Pay for those networks without any changes.
+If you’re not already accepting contactless payments, contact your payment provider to make sure that your point-of-sale setup can accept Apple Pay, then ask them to enable it.
 To learn more, see our Apple Pay merchant checklist.

 Are there additional fees to accept Apple Pay?